NativeScript/sample-iOS-Profiling/README.md

 | React Native | 625720ms   | 509040ms   | 487560ms   |

 ### Strings
+The tests below show the marshaling of strings between JavaScript and native.
+It is for 100 000 calls to native code.

 | Platform     | Run 1      | Run 2      | Run 3      |
 | ------------ | ---------: | ---------: | ---------: |
 | Native       | 42ms       | 42ms       | 42ms       |